vipulnaik/diet-exercise-health/events/2024/2024-09-20-anal-swelling.md

 things being worse or being more likely to resolve quickly, or just a matter of chance.

+### 2024-09-23

 My symptoms may have improved on 2024-09-23, but there was no clear qualitative change.

+### 2024-09-24

 By 2024-09-24, I was experiencing a clear reduction in the frequency of the need for anal spasms, and in general felt better.
 The swelling also seemed to have reduced.
 However, after dinner, there was a brief increase in the burning sensation that subsided within an hour or so.

+### 2024-09-25, 2024-09-26, and 2024-09-27

-I continued to experience improvement through 2024-09-25 and 2024-09-26, though it was hard to get a clear moment-to-moment trajectory of improvement.
+I continued to experience improvement through 2024-09-25 and 2024-09-26 (despite resuming walnuts on 2024-09-25), though it was hard to get a clear moment-to-moment trajectory of improvement.
 But overall, my frequency and painfulness of anal spasms continued to reduce and my mind was less distracted by the situation; there were times when I couldn't even perceive a problem in the area by casually directing my mind to it.

-## Strategies from last time to consider
+## Strategies and their implementation

 ### Food